apideck-libraries/portman/README.md

 Port OpenAPI Spec to Postman Collection!

 Portman sits on top of [@thim81](https://github.com/thim81)'s [open PR](https://github.com/thim81/openapi-to-postman).
-Tim has mad awesome progress in converting an OAS to a Postman Collection with automated test injection.
-At [Apideck](https://apideck.com), we wanted to include this as part of an automated process that couldbe injecting directly into our CI/CD pipeline.
+Tim has made awesome progress in converting an OAS to a Postman Collection with automated test injection.
+At [Apideck](https://apideck.com), we wanted to include this as part of an automated process that could be injecting directly into our CI/CD pipeline.

 With Portman, we can: